matrix-org/matrix-spec/content/client-server-api/_index.md

 defined in this specification.
 It also means that less trust is given to clients because they don't have access to the user's credentials anymore.

+The best practices from [RFC 9700](https://datatracker.ietf.org/doc/html/rfc9700) are applicable to this API and are recommended reading for implementors.

 {{% boxes/warning %}}
 The [User-Interactive Authentication API](#user-interactive-authentication-api) is not compatible with the OAuth 2.0 API, so the endpoints that depend on it for